alexisju/gototop/README.md

 A plugin for Shaarli which add a "Go to top" button on the footer.

 ### Installation/configuration
-Clone this repository inside your `tpl/plugins/` directory, or download the archive and unpack it there.
+Clone this repository inside your `/plugins/` directory, or download the archive and unpack it there.
 The directory structure should look like:

 ```
-└── tpl
 └── plugins
     └── gototop
         ├── README.md
         ├── gototop.php
         ├── gototop.html
         ├── gototop.css
         ├── scroll2Top.js
         └── top.php
 ```

 To enable the plugin, just check it in the plugin administration page.